hackclub/hackclub/workshops/soundboard/README.md

 - Make the buttons larger
 - Instead of clicking, use keystrokes to make sounds

-We'll be going over how to attach keys on the keyboard to the sounds.
+We'll be going over the last option: how to attach keys on the keyboard to the sounds.

 ### Detecting Keyboard Inputs on the Page